epsilon-doc/RamRom-Doc/Shared/Ion/Storage.md

 |  0x02 + ? | m_data | uint32_t | Content, null-terminated            |

 m_size is the size of m_name + the size of m_data.
+Note: The way that epsilon handle's Records is that the size is used to loop trough records.
+The reading of the data happens with standards string fuctions, since everything is null-terminated.